Change a tuning parameter in CAM#

 Click here for the solution

-# Create a new case
+# create new case

 cd /glade/u/home/$USER/code/my_cesm_code/cime/scripts/